 More on the concept here: https://ldjam.com/events/ludum-dare/46/save-the-penguin

-Most of the code including the water physics was written by Nuclear (John Tsiombikas), I’ve made some contributions too by writing some code for the tentacles animation (I’ve used spline interpolation for that) and Zisis Sialveras helped with the code for the meshes and materials loading.
+Most of the code including the water physics was written by Nuclear (John Tsiombikas), I’ve written some code for the tentacles animation (I’ve used spline interpolation for that) and Zisis Sialveras helped with the code for the meshes and materials loading.

 The final code is here: https://github.com/MutantStargoat/ldjam46 (in the master branch the rest is ambandoned/unused).

-My friend Aristos that was excited with our game (and he’s our only fan I think) worked hard on testing it!
+My friend Aristos who was excited with our game (and he’s our only fan I think) worked hard on testing it!

 These are the most hilarious bugs he recorded 🤦🤦🤦 :